magomimmo/modern-cljs/doc/tutorial-11.md

 Remember to visit [login-dbg.html][12] to activate the brepl before to evaluate any expression in the brepl.

+To complete the application of the progressive enhancement strategy to the `loginForm`, in successive tutorials we'll introduce [friend][22] and line up the `loginForm` to the `shoppingForm` approach adopted in the [10th tutorial][1] to allow the browser to communicate via ajax with the server.

 # Next step - TBD